livecycle/preevy/site/docs/deploy-runtimes/kube-pod.md

 The following arguments are specified when rendering the template:

-- `namespace`: the Kuberentes namespace saved in the Preevy profile or specified in the `--kube-pod-namespace` flag.
+- `namespace`: the Kubernetes namespace saved in the Preevy profile or specified in the `--kube-pod-namespace` flag.
 All resources must be defined in this namespace.
-- `id`: A generated ID for this environment, 53 characters or less, comprised of the Preevy environment ID and a random suffix. `id` can be used as part for of a label value, with up to 10 additional characters as to not exceed the [63 character limit for labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set)
+- `id`: A generated ID for this environment, 53 characters or less, comprised of the Preevy environment ID and a random suffix. `id` can be used as part of a label value, with up to 10 additional characters so as to not exceed the [63-character limit for labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set)

 ## Configuring rootless unprivileged Docker-in-Docker

 By default, the Kubernetes Docker-in-Docker driver creates a Deployment which runs the [`docker:dind` image](https://hub.docker.com/_/docker).
 Traditionally, running Docker inside a container requires the [`privileged: true` security context](https://kubernetes.io/docs/concepts/security/pod-security-standards/#privileged), which may be a security concern.

-[Sysbox](https://github.com/nestybox/sysbox) is an OSS project (acquired by Docker) which allows running unprivileged containers in a Kubernetes cluster.
-It can be [installed](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/install-k8s.md) on most of the popular Kubernetes distros including managed cloud platforms like Amazon EKS, Google GKE and Azure AKA.
+[Sysbox](https://github.com/nestybox/sysbox) is an OSS project (acquired by Docker) that allows running unprivileged containers in a Kubernetes cluster.
+It can be [installed](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/install-k8s.md) on most of the popular Kubernetes distros including managed cloud platforms like Amazon EKS, Google GKE, and Azure AKA.
 Once installed, a custom template can be used to [provision Pods](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/deploy.md#deploying-pods-with-kubernetes--sysbox) without the `privileged` security context.